PX4/PX4-user_guide/en/flight_controller/modalai_fc_v1.md

 *Flight Core v1* is fully compatible with the official PX4 Firmware from PX4 v1.11.

-ModalAI maintains a [branched PX4 version](https://github.com/modalai/px4-firmware/tree/modalai-1.10) for PX4 v1.10.
+ModalAI maintains a [branched PX4 version](https://github.com/modalai/px4-firmware/tree/modalai-1.11) for PX4 v1.11.
-This includes improvements in VIO and VOA that are planned to be upstreamed.
+This includes UART ESC support and improvements in VIO and VOA that are planned to be upstreamed.

 More information about the firmware can be found [here](https://docs.modalai.com/flight-core-firmware/).